 A cum laude graduate of Ohio University’s E.W.
 Scripps School of Journalism, and member of the Kappa Tau Alpha National Journalism Honor Society, Jeremy spent his first two years of college at Hobart (N.Y.)
 College, where he earned two varsity letters as a member of the NCAA Division III men’s hockey team.

 As an active member of the community, Jeremy was elected to the Mt.
 Lebanon Community Foundation Board of Directors in 2014 and has been a member of the Mt.
 Lebanon Hockey Association board since 2017.
-He is a Level 4 USA Hockey certified coach with 17 years of experience, including six years coaching and recruiting for Culver Military Academy, one of the top prep school hockey programs in the country.
-A former head coach at Shady Side Academy, Jeremy also spent five years as an assistant coach with the Mt.
+He is a Level 4 USA Hockey certified coach with 18 years of experience, including six years coaching and recruiting for Culver Military Academy, one of the top prep school hockey programs in the country.
+A former head coach at Shady Side Academy, Jeremy also spent four years as an assistant coach with the Mt.
 Lebanon High School varsity program.
 He currently coaches multiple age groups for the Mt.
 Lebanon Hornets youth program.

 Be more concerned with your character than your reputation, because your character is what you really are, while your reputation is merely what others think you are. – John Wooden